Listen

 About

-Despite two divorces, the death of a son, and the challenges of raising a daughter on her own, she continued working towards advanced degrees while also working as a professor.
+Despite two divorces, the death of a son, and the challenges of raising a daughter on her own, Perry continued working towards advanced degrees while also working as a professor.
 In 1962, she joined the NAACP to aid in the civil rights struggle.
 Perry received numerous honors and awards, particularly after her retirement in 1982, related to her teaching, composing, and volunteer community work.
-But the most significant tribute is the continuing performances of her works by a devoted group of musicians, many of them former students, and by those who have only recently discovered her works.
-To date, only one piece has been published, although her name is beginning to appear in reference books, as well as in publications about black American composers and women in music.
-Zenobia Powell Perry died in 2004 at the age of 95, leaving behind a rich legacy.
-She stands rightfully alongside other black composers of her generation.

 This biography was created in 2022 as part of The Savvy Singer, an EXCEL Lab course at the University of Michigan, School of Music, Theatre, and Dance and a collaboration with the Hampsong Foundation via the Classic Song Research Initiative.